 After the previous week that reassurance meant a lot.

-After a few more short climbs Diana gestured toward an imposing 800-foot buttress several hundred yards away.
+After a few more short climbs Diana gestured toward a sheer 800-foot buttress under a looming peak.
 “Hanna, that was first done by one of the best climbers in the world.
 It’s six pitches, and steep—it probably looks intimidating, but I’m sure you can do it.
 Shall we?”

 She had little in common with this woman’s indefatigable energy and self-confidence.
 Yet she felt a kinship.
 Maybe Diana had also been a frightened, shy little girl at one point.
 Maybe she too could become a climber.